 You can configure one or more SQL Rules to run independently in a Dashboard by using the Rule Component.
 In the image below, a Dashboard has a SQL Rule linked to the Add Employee button.
 When pressed, it adds a new employee to the Form.

 In this article, we will show you how to add Rule Components to your Dashboard.

-In order to configure the example above, first let's navigate to our Dashboard editor, and right-click and select Add Rule.
+1. In the Dashboard Editor, right-click and select Add Rule.
 This will add a Rule Component to the Dashboard.

 Each Dashboard Rule component can be associated with its own action button, SQL rule, and execution behavior.
 The configurable behaviors include:

-- Rule: Select from all the SQL Rules within the application.
+|Rule||Select from all the SQL Rules within the Application.|

-- Form: If the SQL Rule is associated with user input on a Form, you can select a Form from the current Dashboard page.
+|Form||If the SQL Rule is associated with user input on a Form, you can select a Form from the current Dashboard page.
 It's not required to tie a Dashboard rule to a Form, however.
 You can leave it blank if not needed.|

-- Preserve Parameter: This will preserve Rule parameters between each run of the Dashboard Rule component.
+|Preserve Parameter||Preserve Rule parameters between each run of the Rule Component.|

-Once all the configuration is complete, add some formatting and switch to the PREVIEW tab to test out your Rule.
+Once all the configuration is complete, add some formatting and switch to the Preview tab to test out your Rule.